Weather Delays and Closings

 Occasionally, inclement weather and other safety or health conditions require FCPS to close, delay opening or dismiss early.

 Closing and delay decisions involve careful evaluation of a variety of factors in a short time period.
-Whenever possible, decisions are made by 5 a.m. for morning closings and delays and by 10 a.m. for early closings, and announced soon after.
+Whenever possible, decisions are made by 5 a.m. for morning closings and delays (with communications by 5:30 a.m. posted on the web, FCPS TV channel 18, and via FindOutFirst to Facebook and Twitter) and by 10 a.m. for early closings, announced soon after.

 Because weather can change quickly and forecasts aren't always certain, it's rarely possible to determine delays or closings the night before.
 But we always make the decision as soon as we can be sure of the weather and travel conditions, and we begin communicating the decision right away.

 FCPS doesn't usually announce that schools are open or operating on schedule, only that they are closed, delayed or dismissing early.
 If we haven't announced otherwise, schools are open on time.

 Regardless of what FCPS decides, if you believe weather conditions are hazardous or unsafe, you have the right to keep your child home from school.
 Student absences because of hazardous weather conditions are lawful and excused.

 FCPS notifies about 30 local and regional TV and radio stations plus our own media outlets about systemwide school delays and closings.
 It is not possible to guarantee that the news media will announce this information promptly or accurately.
 For the fastest, most reliable information, check the following:

 - Social Media: FCPS on Twitter and FCPS on Facebook (usually posted via FindOutFirst)